-More recently, chromogenic methods have found widespread application in the determination of α -amylase activity where a soluble dye or a chromogen is coupled to a substrate (malto-oligosaccharides) to give a measurable optical signal when the chromogen is liberated as a result of α -amylase action.
-Most of these methods use modified starches or derivatives of starch such as insoluble starch-dye complex (Phadebas, Azo-starch)^{85,86} or p-nitrophenyl glycosides linked malto-oligosaccharides (G3-G10)^{87,88} as the substrates.
-The most important feature of these substrates is that these substrates are specific for α -amylases and does not interact with other amylolytic enzymes.89
+More recently, chromogenic methods have found widespread application in the determination of α -amylase activity, where a soluble dye or a chromogen is coupled to a substrate (maltooligo-saccharides) to give a measurable optical signal when the chromogen is liberated as a result of α -amylase action.
+Most of these methods use modified starches or derivatives of starch, such as insoluble starch-dye complex (Phadebas, azo-starch)^{84,85} or p-nitrophenyl (PNP)-glycosides-linked maltooligosaccharides (G3-G10)^{86,87} as the substrates.
+The most important feature of these substrates is that they are specific for α -amylases and do not interact with other amylolytic enzymes.88

-In the insoluble starch-dye method, a dye is covalently linked to starch or one of its components such as amylose or amylopectin to yield a coloured signal when hydrolysed by α -amylase.
-The dye linked substrate remains water insoluble until it is attached to the dye.
-However, the free dye is water soluble and when these substrates are acted on by α -amylases, fragments containing dye are solubilized and the absorbance of the soluble fragments, which is considered as a direct indication of α -amylase activity is measured after removal of the unhydrolysed substrate via centrifugation.15 The starch-dye method, particularly the 'Phadebas' method is commercialized and is being widely used in the clinical, food and forensic field.90 One of the main disadvantage of the starch-dye method is that the size of the starch hydrolysis product or the cleavage mechanism cannot be determined.63 In addition, removal of the insoluble material through centrifugation is a bit cumbersome and has limited the widespread use of the Phadebas method.
+In the insoluble starch-dye method, a dye is covalently linked to starch or one of its components, such as amylose or amylopectin, to yield a coloured signal when hydrolysed by α -amylase.
+The dyelinked substrate remains water insoluble until it is attached to the dye; however, the free dye is water soluble.
+When these substrates are acted on by α -amylases, fragments containing dye are solubilized and the absorbance of the soluble fragments, which is considered a direct indication of α -amylase activity, is measured after removal of the unhydrolysed substrate via centrifugation.
+15 The starch-dye method, particularly the Phadebas method is commercialized and is being widely used in the clinical, food, and forensic fields.89 One of the main disadvantages of the starch-dye method is that the size of the starch hydrolysis product or the cleavage mechanism cannot be determined.66 In addition, removal of the insoluble material through centrifugation is a bit cumbersome and has limited the widespread use of the Phadebas method.

-In the defined substrate method, a chromogenic moiety such as a p-nitrophenyl (PNP) glycoside is linked to malto-oligosaccharides having glucose units of 3 to 10.88 Some of the commercially available α-amylase assay kits employ ethylidene-pNP-G7 and benzylidene-G7- α -PNP having 7 glucose units as substrates.
-Here the p-nitrophenyl moiety is covalently bound to the reducing end of the malto-oligosaccharide through an α -1,4-hemiacetal linkage and the release of the yellow coloured nitrophenol chromophore as a result of α -amylase action is measured either kinetically or in end-point assays.
-However, since α -amylase is only capable of cleaving the covalent bonds between adjacent glucose units, to release the chromogen from the coupled substrate an enzyme such as α -glucosidase or β -glucosidase is employed along with α -amylase.
-A special form of α -glucosidases is utilized in these kits, which are only capable of acting on low DP malto-oligosaccharides (DP 2-3) and has little action on the native substrate (DP 5-7).77 When incubated with samples, α -amylase cleaves the long chain PNP linked malto-oligosaccharide to shorter chain PNP-glycosides, which are then rapidly cleaved by α - and/or β -glucosidases, releasing the yellow coloured PNP chromophore, which is usually measured at the wavelength of 405 nm (Eq.9).^{39,91} The liberated form of the chromogen has the desired optical activity, which is correlated to the amount of α -amylase present in a test sample.
+In the defined substrate method, a chromogenic moiety, such as a PNP glycoside, is linked to maltooligosaccharides having three to ten glucose units.87 Some of the commercially available ethylidene-PNP-G7 assay kits employ α -amylase benzylidene-G7- α -PNP having seven glucose units as substrates.
+Here, the PNP moiety is covalently bound to the reducing end of the maltooligosaccharide through an α -1,4-hemiacetal linkage and the release of the yellow-coloured nitrophenol chromophore as a result of α -amylase action is measured either kinetically or in end-point assays.
+However, since α -amylase is only capable of cleaving the covalent bonds between adjacent glucose units, to release the chromogen from the coupled substrate an enzyme such as α^- or β -glucosidase is employed along with α -amylase.
+A special form of α -glucosidases is utilized in these kits, which are only capable of acting on low-DP maltooligosaccharides (DP 2-3) and has little action on the native substrate (DP 5-7).77 When incubated with samples, α -amylase cleaves the long-chain PNP-linked maltooligosaccharide to shorter chain PNP-glycosides, which are then rapidly cleaved by α^- and/or β -glucosidases, releasing the yellow-coloured PNP chromophore, which is usually measured at a wavelength of 405 nm:38,90

-$PNP-(Glucose){4-10} \xrightarrow{\alpha-amylase} PNP-(Glucose){(4-10)-n} + (Glucose){n}$ $PNP-(Glucose){1-3} \xrightarrow{\alpha-and \beta-} PNP + Glucose$
+$$\begin{aligned} & \mathsf{PNP}\text{-}(\mathsf{Glucose}){4-10} \overset{\alpha\text{-}\mathsf{Amylase}}{\to} \mathsf{PNP}\text{-}(\mathsf{Glucose}){(4-10)-n} + (\mathsf{Glucose})n \\ & \mathsf{PNP}\text{-}(\mathsf{Glucose}){1-3} \overset{\alpha\text{-}\mathsf{and}}{\to} \overset{\beta^-}{\to} \mathsf{PNP} + \mathsf{Glucose} \end{aligned}$$